-The topics covered in this section include:
+The topics are covered in this section:

-- How Policy Profiles Work in the Automated Inventory-Review Process - Adding or Editing a Policy Profile - Copying a Policy Profile - Associating a Policy Profile with a Project
+- How Policy Profiles Work in the Automated Inventory-Review Process

+- Adding or Editing a Policy Profile

+- Viewing an Existing Policy

+- Copying a Policy Profile

+- Associating a Policy Profile with a Project

-How Policy Profiles Work in the Automated Inventory-Review Process
+How Policy Profiles Work in the Automated Inventory- Review Process

-A policy profile is defined with a set of policy criteria based on OSS or third-party components, inventory licenses and usage, or the severity or CVSS score of security vulnerabilities associated with inventory.
+A policy profile is defined with a set of policies whose criteria is based on OSS or third-party component versions, licenses, or security vulnerability score and severities.
 Any conflicting criteria are resolved in favor of an automated rejection of the inventory item.
 In other words, rejections will always take precedence over approvals.

 The policy criteria are evaluated when an inventory item is published.
-If none of the criteria in the profile applies to a given inventory item, the system leaves the inventory item in a Not Reviewed (requiring a manual review) state.
+If none of the criteria in the profile applies to a given inventory item, the system leaves the inventory item in a Not Reviewed state, thus requiring the inventory to be manually reviewed.

-You can further automate the inventory review process by setting additional review policies that define what action Code Insight takes once an item is rejected or assigned a Not Reviewed status.
+You can further automate the inventory review process by setting additional review policies that define what action Code Insight takes once an item is rejected or is assigned a Not Reviewed status.
 See Updating Inventory Review and Remediation Settings for a Project for more information about these additional policies.